code-42/CS50/project/DESIGN.md

 This project is an HTML UI front-end implementation for an Ethereum Solidity dApp back-end written by my CareerDevs fellow student Tim Wheeler.

-The front-end HTML User Interface is hosted on Amazon S3 here =>  http://brooklyn-token-dapp.s3-website.us-east-2.amazonaws.com/
+The front-end HTML User Interface is hosted on [Amazon S3](http://brooklyn-token-dapp.s3-website.us-east-2.amazonaws.com)

 The back-end Solidity dApp is hosted on the Ropsten Etherscan TestNet here =>  https://ropsten.etherscan.io/address/0xd74a0f3606dbc4ad636760a751ecacbbc294d288#code